manojjo/Manage-JIRA-Cloud-Version/README.md

 ## Contact Us

-If you have any questions about this Privacy Policy, please contact us at [support@mj-jugad-apps.atlassian.net].
+If you have any questions about this Privacy Policy, please contact us at [MJ Jugad Apps Support](mailto:support@mj-jugad-apps.atlassian.net).